Iperez95-ot/FortifyScripts/FortifySSC/LDAPDockerContainer/README.md

-# 🧱 LDAP Docker Container
+# 🧱 LDAPDockerContainer (eDirectory and IdentityConsole Docker Containers)

 This project contains all the resources and automation scripts required to set up, manage, and configure **LDAP services** (including **eDirectory** and **Identity Console**) within Docker containers for integration with **Fortify SSC** and related systems.